Preparing For An Earthquake A Complete Preparedness Checklist

 Early Warning Systems and Deployment of Technology

-Early warning systems that can alert the population to prepare a few moments before the earthquake hits save many lives.
+Early warning systems alert the population to prepare a few moments before the earthquake saves many lives.
 Therefore, governments work on deploying these technologies that can give important seconds to the communities to take cover.

 Resource allocation in disaster relief and recovery

-After an earthquake, one would require the necessary funds for executing relief work and further rebuilding.
-This may take the form of money, aid in terms of health care, and other services or support to help people and businesses recover.
+After an earthquake, one would require the necessary funds to execute relief work and further rebuilding.
+This may take money, aid in terms of health care, and other services or support to help people and businesses recover.

 Legislation and Policy Development

-The support will include developing and updating policies in disaster risk reduction and management.
+The support will include developing and updating disaster risk reduction and management policies.
 Such will entail supportive legislation on comprehensive land use planning, environmental protection, and sustainable development that decrease earthquake risks.

 International Cooperation and Assistance